Jesse-V/OnioNS-server/README.md

 ### Setup

-There are some necessary setup procedures to ensure proper inter-process communication between onion-server and the Tor binary.
+It is expected that you are maintaining an active Tor relay or exit.
+This software *will not* work if you are running a relay or bridge.
+If you are maintaining a relay, there are some necessary setup procedures to ensure proper inter-process communication between onion-server and the Tor binary.

 1. First, enable communication to your server by adding the following to your Tor's configuration file (torrc), typically found at /etc/tor/torrc: